 Don’t Forget Your Tarp – A tarp is probably one of the most important spring camping essentials.
 Use it to protect the bottom of your tent from the often thick and wet spring mud, or even use it to create a shelter for when you’re outdoor cooking.
 Considering the unpredictability of spring weather, a tarp is also a great way to protect your tent from the rain and avoid a soggy mess.

-Light It Up – Since Spring evenings get dark pretty early, we always recommend bringing a lantern or torch so that the fun doesn’t have to end just because the sun has set!
+Light It Up – Since Spring evenings get dark pretty early, we always recommend bringing a lantern or flashlight so that the fun doesn’t have to end just because the sun has set!

 Autumn Camping Tips